Riversamet/Riversamet.github.io/README.md

 [riversamet.com](https://riversamet.com)

-Disclaimer: I did not write the code to build this website; I built it using Claude Code.
+Disclaimer: I did not write the code to create this website; I built it using Claude Code.
 This is not a demonstration of my web design skills; it is a showcase of my experience, education, projects, and personal background that may be of interest to potential employers.